Updated

 • Less common: Abdominal pain, vomiting.
 Patients with chronic active hepatitis B virus infection and/or hepatitis C virus infection are more likely to experience a worsening adverse events (AEs) grade from baseline for laboratory abnormalities of aspartate aminotransferase (AST), alanine aminotransferase (ALT), or total bilirubin than patients who are not coinfected.

 • Rare: Moderate-to-severe increase in creatine phosphokinase levels.
 Use RAL with caution in patients who are receiving medications that are associated with myopathy and rhabdomyolysis.
 Anxiety, depression, and paranoia, especially in those with a history of these conditions.
-Rash (including Stevens-Johnson syndrome), hypersensitivity reaction, and toxic epidermal necrolysis.
+Rash (including Stevens-Johnson syndrome), hypersensitivity reaction, DRESS (drug reaction with eosinophilia and systemic symptoms),5,6 and toxic epidermal necrolysis.
 Thrombocytopenia.
 Cerebellar ataxia.
 Hepatic failure (with and without associated hypersensitivity) in patients with underlying liver disease and/or concomitant medications.

 Resistance